Different Types of Anxiety Disorders

 By Stonewater Recovery · 2 minute read

 Everyone experiences a form of anxiety at some point in life.
 It may occur when preparing for an exam, meeting new people, or attending a job interview.
 Sometimes it can motivate you to work hard and ensure adequate preparation for a task.
 However, if it gets to a point where intense fear overwhelms and prevents you from performing day-to-day activities, you should seek rehab treatment.
-There are various dual diagnosis treatment options in a rehab facility, like Stonewater Adolescent Recovery Center, for anxiety disorders.
+There are anxiety treatment programs in a rehab facility, like Stonewater Adolescent Recovery Center, for anxiety disorders.
 Contact our team today at 662.373.2828 to learn more.

 - Cognitive-behavioral therapy (CBT)

 - Dialectical behavior therapy (DBT)

 Generalized Anxiety Disorders (GADs)The characteristics of GADs include excessive worrying about things that do not cause fear for others.
 Individuals with generalized anxiety disorder can become anxious in several situations.
 For example, you may worry about your current project, consulting your primary care provider, or meeting a new friend.
 If you develop chronic anxiety in such situations, it could be a sign of this disorder.
 One of the significant characteristics of this condition is having anxieties contrary to your environment.
 For example, intense fear may occur when you think about messing up a presentation.
 If you are always anxious about a panic attack happening during such tasks, you could be having a mental health problem.
 Physical symptoms of the condition include shallow breathing, sweating, and heart palpitations.

 Social Anxiety DisorderAccording to therapists, you should overcome the fear of judgment from others for healing.
 Teens with social phobia can confine themselves at home to avoid socialization.
 It becomes challenging to maintain friendships, going shopping, or interacting with others.
 People with this disorder may fear various situations, such as: